 - 1 teaspoon bicarbonate of soda

 - pinch salt

-Blitz the fresh blueberries to a pump, or mash them with a fork.
-Tip into a food mixer or large bowl, and beat in the margarine, sugar and flax or chia 'egg' until light and fluffy.
+- Blitz the fresh blueberries to a pulp, or mash them with a fork.
+Tip into a food mixer or large bowl, and beat in the margarine and sugar until light and fluffy.